 of its staff as it tries to return to profit by the end of the

 Excluding a provision of 1.9 billion euros for impaired

-loans, down a quarter on a year ago, AIB said it made an
+loans, down a quarter on a year ago, the bank made an operating

-The bank also said the pace of increase in residential
+June.
+It said the pace of increase in Irish residential

-mortgages in arrears decreased in the second half, a day after
+mortgages in arrears decreased in the second half.